-In reality the process starts in the whelping box of a previous litter (or with the purchase of a dog), where prospect(s) are chosen and run on to grow up in hopes of great things.
+In reality the process starts well before your girl, it starts in the generations of dogs that came before her.
+In her case, it starts in the whelping box of a previous litter (or with the purchase of a dog), where prospect(s) are chosen and run on to grow up in hopes of great things.
 They are raised to the best of our ability.
 Socialized, trained for life and for the show ring.
 They are watched closely as they are growing up, where we are mentally making notes of all the things we like or want to improve - This can come in the form of personality or temperament, structural soundness, or overall health and ability to thrive.

 As breeders we should know our breed standards inside and out.
 The breed standard is the blueprint of each breed.
 They were written to have an ideal of what each dog should be, so that they can perform the tasks they were developed for.
 In this case herding (droving), vermin hunting, watch dogs and all purpose farm dog.
 We refer to our standard frequently, and have mentors and peers to discuss topics with.
 We need understand WHY our standard calls for certain things based on the function our breed was intended for.
-The need a certain structure to perform the job they were bred for, a certain temperament, a certain coat type etc. Thus at this point, a show breeder not only seeking a Championship title, but getting to know the dog inside and out so that you can determine IF they are a dog you think is worthy of breeding on.
+The need a certain structure to perform the job they were bred for, a certain temperament, a certain coat type etc. Not only is this important to their original intended function, but it also ensure they are able to have a healthy life as a compaion with as low an injury risk as possible.
+Thus at this point, a show breeder not only seeking a Championship title, but getting to know the dog inside and out so that you can determine IF they are a dog you think is worthy of breeding on.

 In some cases a Championship title means little if there are feature(s) that a dog possess that shouldn’t be bred on.
 That could be a temperamental issue (extreme shyness for example), or a structural problem, or a hereditary health issue.
 If a dog has a poor top line for example - the line of their back, that instead of a straight firm line, is more like an old rocking horse, they could have the predisposition for more injuries than a dog with a level top line.
 Every breeder should have to ability to assess these things, without adding in our own emotional attachments to our dogs.
 Sometimes deciding that a particular dog should not be bred is a harder decision that choosing a mate for them.